BairuiZhang/BairuiZhang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 Welcome to the homepage of Bairui (Barry) Zhang.
 I am currently an MPhil student in the Information Hub at The Hong Kong University of Science and Technology (HKUST) Guangzhou Campus.
-Prior to this, I obtained a BEng degree in Computer Science from Northeastern University, graduating in the top 2.6% of my major with a GPA of 3.99/4.00.
+Prior to this, I obtained a BEng degree in Computer Science from Northeastern University (NEU), graduating in the top 2.6% of my major with a GPA of 3.99/4.00.

 My research interests include multimodal large language models (Reasoning), embodied intelligence (including LLMs for robotics and vision-language-action models), and their practical applications in domains such as daily life, finance, and medicine.
 I am actively seeking research collaboration opportunities in both academia and industry.